 2. High Barrier to Entry 1: Knowledge

 Anyone can hire a financial advisor or robo-advisor to build a balanced stock portfolio for them.
-In the case of robo-advisors, many even manage your investments for free, such as M1 Finance and SoFi Invest.
+In the case of robo-advisors, many even manage your investments for free, such as SoFi Invest.
 No special knowledge or skills required.
 You just sign up, fill in a questionnaire, and let the advisor do the rest.

 The same can’t be said for rental properties.
 Yes, you can invest in them with low risk and high returns — but only if you know what you’re doing.